October 15th and November 8th, 2018

 Silvana Rabinovich (IIFL-UNAM / LLCP-Paris 8): The Plurilingual Translation of the Discourse of the Indian

-The Returns from the Indian Discourse (for Mahmud Darwish) are part of a research project entitled “Nomadism and hospitality in language” initiated by Silvana Rabinovich at the Autonomous University of Mexico.
+The Returns from the Indian Discourse (for Mahmud Darwish) are part of a research project entitled “Nomadism and hospitality in language” initiated by Silvana Rabinovich at the Autonomous University of Mexico (Projet PAPIIT IN 402317).

 The research took the form of transhumant translations of Mahmud Darwish’s poem in Spanish, Mazatec, Chinese, Mixtec, Zapotec and Mayan; and discussions around cross-cultural experiences of hospitality and nomadism in a process of translation and justice between Palestine, Mexico and Western Sahara.